RolfHendriks/RHAnimator/README.md

     private func setWideLayout(_ wide: Bool){
         self.rootStackView.axis = wide ? .horizontal : .vertical
     }

+### Accessibility

+Since the animation demo is also a code sample, and since accessibility is an area of interest of mine, the demo includes many details that enhance accessibility.
+Notice that:
+- Animation curve and animation duration sections behave like one large control for voice over users
+- Focus automatically switches to the curve picker as it slides in, and automatically switches back to the curve control as the picker slides out
+- While the animation curve picker is showing, the only two components available to a voice over user are the curve picker and a dismiss 'button'
+- Performing an accessibility escape gesture (two finger N shape) dismisses the animation curve picker
+- Animation duration has separate user visible vs voice over strings so that users hear 'two seconds', not 'two point zero sec'
+- Demo supports dynamic text sizes

+### Using CADisplayLink

+RHAnimator uses **CADisplayLink** internally to manage its timing for maximum performance.
+CADisplayLink syncronizes with iOS's screen refreshing logic and guarantees that our animation logic gets called exactly once per screen update.
+This means that if iOS changes their refresh rate, as they have recently done with iOS11, RHAnimator will still work at full speed.
+And if the screen refresh rate is reduced to conserve battery life or because the system is overloaded, RHAnimator will slow down its updates automatically.

 ### Robust interpolations using the Interpolatable protocol